 - What makes a game rewarding?
 What do you think could make games more rewarding?
 Do you think that games are nowadays rewarding or not?
 How important is being rewarded for you?
 And should they become more rewarding.

-© Post "The Foundational Problem of Adventure Games" for game Gaming News.
+More about Gaming NewsPost: "The Foundational Problem of Adventure Games" specifically for the game Gaming News.
+Other useful information about this game: